Home » Blog » Banana Bread (No Baking Soda)

 List Of Ingredients For Banana Bread No Baking Soda

 Bananas: I have used 3 medium-sized bananas.
 Mash them with a fork or masher.
-You can also use a stick blender to make a smooth puree if you do not like the fruit texture in your bread.
-If you are feeling fancy, save a few slices aside as topping for your bread.
+You can also use a stick blender to make a smooth puree if you prefer a softer texture in your bread.
+If you are feeling fancy, save a few slices aside as a topping for your bread.

-Self-Raising Flour: I have used basic self-raising flour which does away with the need to add any raising agents (baking powder & baking soda).
+Self-Raising Flour: I have used basic self-raising flour, which eliminates the need to add raising agents (baking powder & baking soda).
 It is available in all supermarkets, and costs the same as regular flour!
-If you do not have self-raising flour use the following formula
+If you do not have self-raising flour, use the following formula

 1 cup self-raising flour = 1 cup all-purpose flour + 1 and 1/2 teaspoons baking powder.